jiangjianshan/msvc-pkg/README.md

 # msvc-pkg

 - ⚓ Have you ever encountered a build failure after spending a lot of time to build libraries and their dependencies?
-- 🏛️ Do you want to compile Autotools-based libraries on Windows withoug installing Cygwin or MSYS2?
+- 🏛️ Do you want to compile Autotools-based libraries on Windows without installing Cygwin or MSYS2?
 - 🏗️ Do you want to have a colorful and meaningful terminal for the compilation process?
+- ✨ Do you want each build process to be output to the terminal and also logged to a file?
 - 🏘️ Do you want to have .lib instead of .dll.a or .lib as suffix for the generated library files when using GNU libtool?
 - 🥁 Do you want to use MSVC or MSVC-like toolchain for native compilation on Windows without using MinGW?
 - 🏆 Do you want to automatically compile all build dependencies when compiling a library?